tehruhn/app_finder_bot/README.md

-# app_finder_bot
+# ThisIsAlreadyAnAppBot
-Reddit bot to find app recommendations.
+A Reddit bot that finds relevant apps for iOS and Android on Reddit posts.